MSA Strategic Initiatives – 2023 Request for Proposals

 Details of the Proposal

-Provide details of the plan, the intermediate and final goals (if applicable), how outcomes will be measured and success assessed.
-Suitable outcomes assessment is an absolute requirement.
+Provide details of the plan, the intermediate and final goals (if applicable), how outcomes will be measured, and success assessed.
+Suitable outcomes assessment is an absolute requirement and a key component of application assessment.

 Innovation and Importance